These pages are best viewed at 1024 x 768 x 32 bit monitor resolution |

 ![]() |

-Starting in 1948 Lionel would assign the No. 2627 to the "MADISON" car, and No. 2628 to the "MANHATTAN" car. |
+Starting in 1948, Lionel would assign the No. 2627 to the MADISON car, and No. 2628 to the MANHATTAN car. |

 As with the majority of the prototype equipment, Lionel equipped these cars with six wheel trucks.
-The center axel on each truck has the wheel flanges removed to negotiate their tight 31 inch diameter curved "O" Gauge track. |
+The center axle on each truck has the wheel flanges removed to negotiate their tight 31 inch diameter curved O Gauge track. |

 In their last year of production in 1950, Lionel would install window inserts with people silhouettes.
-These cars became more desireable than the earlier cars with plain inserts.
+These cars became more desirable than the earlier cars with plain inserts.
 Reproductions of people silhouetted inserts have been available for many years and collectors have retro-fitted many of the earlier cars with these window inserts. |

 ![]() |